stoplightio/spectral/docs/guides/4-custom-rulesets.md

 ## Ruleset Properties

-There are three properties that can be used at the root level of a ruleset:
+There are four properties that can be used at the root level of a ruleset:

 - `rules` (required): An array of rules.
 - `formats` (optional): The format that the ruleset should apply to.
 For example `oas3` for any OpenAPI v3.x descriptions.
 - `extends` (optional): A reference to other rulesets.
 Used to extend and customize existing rulesets.
 - `documentationUrl` (optional): A URL that contains more information about the ruleset and rules in it.
 Can help provide users more context on why the ruleset exists and how it should be used.

-## Adding Rules
+## Add Rules

-Add your own rules under the `rules` property in your `.spectral.yml`, or another ruleset file.
+Add your own rules under the `rules` property in your ruleset file.

 ```yaml
 rules: